 We will continue to embrace volunteerism and community pride; working to enhance the great programs that we already have in place.
 But most off all, we will continue to foster the great community relationships we have worked so hard to establish over the past several years.

 We will continue to move forward as an organization, striving to become the premiere law enforcement agency in the Inland Empire region of Southern California.
-We understand that the fear of crime can be best reduced through the balanced delivery of policing that consists of three components, prevention, intervention and enforcement.
+We understand that the fear of crime can be best reduced through the balanced delivery of policing that consists of four components, prevention, intervention, enforcement and training.
+In 2016 the department will enhance the Traffic Division by adding two additional Motor Officers and two additional Traffic Officers.
+The addition to the Traffic Division will enhance public safety through training, education and enforcement.
+The Traffic Division will work closely with the Office of Traffic Safety, Rialto Unified School District and MADD (Mothers Against Drunk Driving).
+Our goal is to reduce traffic accidents, fatalities and enhance safety in and around school routes.
 We also recognize that maintaining community safety can only be achieved with the support and involvement of our community.

 “At its core, policing is about community service.
 It is about making neighborhoods stronger and fostering an unwavering feeling of safety, security and community trust.”